Mattias Eneqvist

 The island of Gotland, north of Berlin

 Mattias is a technician with the Swedish Air Force.
-His grandfather was a homeguard on Gotland who helped the crew and kept a eye on the Liberty Lady.
-Mattias was doing research for school on this and other aircraft that bellylanded on Gotland during the war.
+His grandfather was a home guard on Gotland who helped the crew and kept an eye on the Liberty Lady.
+Mattias was doing research for school on this and other aircraft that belly landed on Gotland during the war.

-We have been corresponding ever since, and Mattias has sent me information I never would have been able to get otherwise.
+We have been corresponding ever since, and Mattias has sent me information that I could never have gotten otherwise.

 Thank you, Mattias … you inspired me to forge ahead.
 Perhaps one day we will be able to tour Gotland together!